My goal is to keep my home automation as local as possible. I have a few rules:

 Upcoming

-- Local Git setup with CI/CD (GitLab or similar)
+• Local Git setup with CI/CD with Forgejo